CrackyStudio/pokexp-bot/README.md

 - [x] Automatic Fight

 ## How to use?
-* Run pokexp
+* Open Firefox
-* Go in herbs (where pokemon popup opens)
+* In tab, type "about:debugging"
-* Move until pokemon popup is opened
+* Load a temporary module and select bot.js
-* Open Developer console ("Ctrl + Maj + K" on Firefox)
+* Go in herbs, move until pokemon popup opens
-* Paste bot.js content in console and hit "Enter" key
+* Click the new button in the left top corner